JulesDoc/python_scripts/winbuild/README.txt

 configuration language which provides a structure similar to what’s found in Microsoft Windows INI files by means of the Python Configuration file Parser.

-First thing to do is to execute "settingSystemVars.bat" (as mentioned before) to set the PATH and QMAKESPEC system variables.
+First thing to do is to execute "settingSystemVars.bat" inside winbuild folder(as mentioned before) to set the PATH and QMAKESPEC system variables.
 This is the only one batch file remaining from the old configuration.
 Setting an environment variable through a system call inside a Python script, sets the variable ONLY for the current process, thus, the best solution is to keep this .bat file.

 Second, as mentioned before, the user needs to configure all necessary variables in the config.ini file.
 There is no need to modify any python source code.
 Python scripts will read and parse the info written in the